isaacbernat/pycrastinate/README.md

 Pycrastinate is still pretty much under continuous improvement.
 This means that there might be bugs, additional desired functionalities or unclear examples within the documentation.
 Feel free to open issues for any of them and/or reach me.

 ### New features
 Pull requests are most welcome.
-Do not be intimidated but keep in mind a few considerations before considering a PR:
+Do not be intimidated but keep in mind a few considerations before creating a PR:

 * Check other branches, so that the feature you want to implement is not already being worked on at the moment.

 * Write enough tests to cover at least the most common use case scenarios of the feature.
-Also, do not break existing tests (run `nosetests`)
+Also, do not break existing tests (run `nosetests`).
+Documentation is a big plus.

 * Try to keep high standards of code quality.
 After all this code is going to be public and can potentially be contributed by many others after you.

-* Be consistent with the current style.
+* Be consistent with the current style (e.g. PEP8).
 Code conventions can change and adapt, but they need to be coherent project-wide.

 ### Contributors
 Pycrastinate started as a hack-day project at [Wrapp](https://www.wrapp.com) by [Isaac Bernat](https://github.com/isaacbernat), who is the current maintainer.
-He has not done this alone and wants to thank everyone else involved in the project.
+He is not doing this alone and wants to thank everyone else involved in the project.
 He is reachable via e-mail at <isaac.bernat@gmail.com>

 Licence
 -------